tighten/jigsaw-blog-template/source/_categories/feature.md

 description: All posts that are about new features.
 ---

-These posts are about new features provided to you in the Jigsaw Blog skeleton.
+These posts are about new features provided to you in the Jigsaw blog starter template.